open-aoslab/AOSSig/README.md

   * The AOSSig4000 folder contains five subfolders, each of them is split into three parts which named data, anno_label and anno_mask respectively.
   * The document images in data are saved in the JPEG format, the pixel-level annotated images in anno_mask are saved in the PNG format,  the texts in anno_label are saved in the TXT format.
-  * The naming of each file follows the same format: flag_level_index.
+  * The naming of each file follows the same format: flag_level_device_color_noise_index_writer.
     * The flag is train or test, train indicate that this file is used for training, while test indicates that it is a test sample,
     * The level indicates the type of data difficulty of levels,
+    * The device indicates the device type of data collection, which can be either a mobile phone or a high-speed camera, represented by photo and scan respectively,
+    * The color indicates the color of the signature pen, including black, red, and blue,
+    * The noise indicates the type of data interference, which includes nothing, fingerprint, stamp, underline, printed font, degradation, and others.
+If a certain data has composite noise, it will be connected with the symbol *,
-    * The index indicates the number of this file (.jpg or .txt or .png)
+    * The index indicates the number of this file (.jpg or .txt or .png),
+    * The writer represents the signatory category information but only test sets include this attribute label and have not been added to the training set for the time being.

 * AOSDoc

   ```